 At St.Mary's about a third of our children are from forces families - we have a dedicated co-ordinator to help children and their families settle into school life and life in Albrighton!
 Her name is Mrs Annette Ashwell.
-Mrs Ashwell served 22 years in the Royal Air Force and her husband is still serving, so she has had experience with the intricacies that can sometimes arise with families of serving personnel.
+Mrs Ashwell served 22 years in the Royal Air Force and her husband also served in the Royal Air Force for 31 years, so she has had experience with the intricacies that can sometimes arise with families of serving personnel.

 Have you heard of www.readingforce.org.uk - its a terrific opportunity to read books together as a family coping with deployment or separation and scrapbook about them.
 You can register with them online and claim your free book.